damonlynch/showinfilemanager/README.md

 command line arguments.
 Moreover, the user's default file manager can sometimes be incorrectly set to nonsensical values, such as an AppImage or Flatpak of a random application.

-Windows is not without its share of limitations.
-Explorer.exe will select only one file at a time when called from the command line, and the argument must be quoted in a way that it understands.
-Rather than using the command line, this package instead uses the win32 interface to programmatically select multiple files (not possible when running in WSL).
+Windows is not without its share of limitations. `explorer.exe` will select only one file at a time when called from the command line, and the argument must be quoted in a way that it understands.
+Rather than using the command line, this package instead uses the [Win32 API](https://docs.microsoft.com/en-us/windows/win32/api/shlobj_core/nf-shlobj_core-shopenfolderandselectitems) to programmatically select multiple files.
+Using the Win32 API is not possible when calling `explorer.exe` from within WSL &mdash; this package will launch `explorer.exe` using the command line under WSL.

 ## Supported file managers